nellencr/react-feedback-app/README.md

 **This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It allow the users to give feedback based on specific feedback**
+It allow the users to give feedback based on specific stats**

 # FEEDBACK APP